 2. Who can bring a wrongful death cause of action?

-Generally, people with a sufficient interest to bring a wrongful death lawsuit are defined by states themselves.
-Yet, even if you are identified as someone who could potentially bring this cause of action, you still must suffer damages because of the decedent’s death.
-Immediate relatives are invariably included with the segment of persons permitted to bring wrongful death actions (this includes spouses, children, and even parents in some instances).
-After this class of prospective plaintiffs, more distant relatives and cohabitants may be allowed to file these lawsuits (this includes siblings, grandparents, dependents, and domestic partners).
-Finally, and least regularly, some states allows persons with a financial interest to bring a wrongful death suit if they were adversely affected by the decedent’s passing.
+Generally, people with a sufficient interest to bring a wrongful death lawsuit are defined by each state legislature and set by law.
+Yet, there might be some people outside the normal boundaries of legally defined relationships who could potentially bring a wrongful death cause of action, because they can prove they suffered damages due to the decedent’s death.
+Most immediate relatives are permitted to bring wrongful death actions (this includes spouses, children, and even parents in some instances).
+More distant relatives and cohabitants may be allowed to file these lawsuits (this includes siblings, grandparents, dependents, and domestic partners).
+Finally, and least regularly, some states allow persons with a financial interest to bring a wrongful death suit if they were adversely affected by the decedent’s passing.

 3. Against whom can a wrongful death cause of action be brought?

-The breadth of people and groups the can be sued for wrongful death is wide.
+The breadth of people and groups that can be sued for wrongful death is wide.
 Generally, any individual or entity responsible for damages related to the wrongful death of another is legally obligated to pay them.
-Thus, a person must pay if he or she drivers carelessly and causes another’s death; a company might have to pay if its employee caused the death of another in a car accident; a car manufacturer might have to pay if its negligently designed/manufactured/marketed product led to another’s death; or a bar might have to pay if it over-served a patron and that caused the death of another.
-This is not an exhaustive list but it does include some common defendants and circumstances of wrongful deaths with car accidents.
+Thus, a person must pay if he or she drives carelessly and causes another’s death.
+A company might have to pay if its employee caused the death of another in a car accident, or a car manufacturer might have to pay if it negligently designed/manufactured/marketed a product that caused another’s death.
+A bar might have to pay if it over-served a patron to drunkenness that caused the death of another.
+While this is not an exhaustive list, it does include some common defendants and circumstances of wrongful deaths with car accidents.

 4. Does anyone have immunity from a wrongful death lawsuit?

 Yes.
-In some instances, state law provides for immunity from wrongful death lawsuits to a protected class.
-This protected class normally includes government workers, government bodies, and sometimes even family members.
-However, this can change from state to state so you should check your own state’s laws to see if you can sue the person at fault in your accident.
+In some instances, state law provides for immunity from wrongful death lawsuits to a protected class that normally includes government workers, government bodies, and sometimes even family members.
+However, this can change from state to state so it is important to check your state’s laws to see if you can sue the person at fault in your accident.

 Wrongful Death Statistics

-- Approximately 1 in 4 of all accidents in the U.S. occur as a result of motor vehicle accidents.
+- Approximately 1 in 4 of all accidents in the U.S. occurs as a result of motor vehicle accidents.

 - Approximately 1 in 10,000 people die in the U.S. yearly because of a motor vehicle accident.